Helping Children In Need

 Mocha Temple is a place where any Shriner would be proud to bring his family and friends for lunch.

 NOT AVAILABLE UNTIL FURTHER NOTICE

 This large Edwardian home displays elegant aspects of the era, including large windows, superb craftsmanship in the glasswork, stone carvings, and carpentry.
 Modern banquet facilities to meet your needs have been added.
-We boast a large selection of menus for every occasion.
-Serviced by a five-star hospitality staff.

 Plenty of on-site parking.